 Are there any psychiatric conditions present in close family members?

-Note: if you do elicit risks then it is important to do something about it e.g. if there is a child safeguarding concern these need to be shared with a senior nurse or your consultant, and the safeguarding concerns addressed or plan put in place.
+Note: if you do elicit risks then it is important to do something about it (e.g. if there is a child safeguarding concern this needs to be shared with a senior nurse or your consultant to allow the safeguarding concerns to be addressed).

-- Ask about the pattern of drinking (e.g. every day vs binge drinking)
+What is the pattern of drinking? (e.g. every day vs binge drinking)